-- a.
-If a waitlist applicant chooses not to accept an apartment at that time, you will be removed from the waitlist for that unit type.
-You may re-apply to be placed back on the waitlist if you are still interested.
-Example: Your household is on the one & two-bedroom waitlists.
-You are contacted and offered a one-bedroom unit and refuse.
-Your household will be removed from the one-bedroom waitlist, but the household will remain on the two-bedroom waitlist. - b.
-If you do not contact management within the required period, you will be removed from the waitlist and the available unit will be offered to the next person on the waitlist. - c.
+- 1. If a waitlist applicant chooses not to accept an apartment at that time, you will be removed from the waitlist for that unit type.
+You may re-apply to be placed back on the waitlist if you are still interested. - Example: Your household is on the two and three-bedroom waitlists.
+You are contacted and offered a two-bedroom unit and refuse.
+Your household will be removed from the two-bedroom waitlist, but the household will remain on the three-bedroom waitlist. - 2.
+If you do not contact management within the required period, you will be removed from the waitlist and the available unit will be offered to the next person on the waitlist. - 3.
 Once your application has been approved, you will have 7 days to execute the lease and other rental documents.
 If you do not execute the lease and other rental documents within 7 days, you will be deemed to have rejected the offered unit, will be removed from the waitlist and the next person on the waitlist will be contacted for the available unit.